-Sportsbet is Australia’s premier online bookmaker with a variety of wagering options on a vast range of Australian and international racing, sporting and entertainment events.
+Sportsbet is Australia’s premier online bookmaker with a variety of wagering and gambling options on a vast range of Australian and international racing, sporting and entertainment events.

 Working within a large project team, I acted as a Product Design Lead spread across multiple feature teams to design a native Android experience for Sportsbet.
 Leveraging the Material Design framework for the basis of the visual design, I was involved with a wider team helping lead the prototyping, ideation and testing through to defining the end to end experience and visual design for the mobile application.